seekehr/seekehr/README.md

 an AI automation agency focused on building systems that automate repetitive business workflows.

-I like building things that are actually useful, usually involving AI, APIs, scraping, RAG, and automation.
+I build custom AI systems, chatbots, and automations that help businesses scale, engage, and convert more leads into loyal customers.

 ---